-Patient care – providing you or your loved one with the most advanced care possible;
+We provide you or your loved one with the most advanced care possible.

-Research – inventing new drugs and medical technologies designed to provide even better care tomorrow than is available today; and
+Our physicians and researchers are inventing new medications, treatments and medical technologies designed to provide even better care tomorrow than is available today.

-Education – teaching the next generation of doctors and nurses to ensure they are ready to care for the patients of tomorrow
+Our faculty teaches the next generation of doctors, nurses and other health care professionals to ensure they are ready to care for the patients of tomorrow.

 Innovation in care

-UW Health and the University of Wisconsin’s track record of medical milestones goes back more than a century.
-Among these many notable achievements are:
+Through UW Health’s connection to the University of Wisconsin, our researchers have a long track record of medical milestones that goes back more than a century.

-Discovery allowing Vitamin D content in foods to be enriched through irradiation, sparing children from the Vitamin D deficiency known as rickets (Harry Steenbock, PhD, 1923)
+Discovery allowing Vitamin D content in foods to be enriched through irradiation, sparing children from the Vitamin D deficiency known as rickets (Harry Steenbock, PhD)

-Invention of Mohs Surgery to remove mouth, lip and skin cancers (Dr. Frederic Mohs, 1930)
+Invention of Mohs Surgery to remove mouth, lip and skin cancers (Dr. Frederic Mohs)

-Performance of the first bone marrow transplant, a procedure that would eventually treat thousands of cancer patients each year (Dr. Fritz Bach, 1968)
+Performance of the first bone marrow transplant, a procedure that would eventually treat thousands of cancer patients each year (Dr. Fritz Bach)

-Creation of the SPF (sun protection factor) rating system, allowing consumers to compare effectiveness of sunscreen products (Dr. Derek Cripps, 1974)
+Creation of the SPF (sun protection factor) rating system, allowing consumers to compare effectiveness of sunscreen products (Dr. Derek Cripps)

-Development of the UW Solution that extends the life of organs outside of the body for use in transplants, making the gift of life available to more patients (Dr. Folkert Belzer, 1986)
+Development of the UW Solution that extends the life of organs outside of the body for use in transplants, making the gift of life available to more patients (Dr. Folkert Belzer)

-Isolation and culturing of the first human embryonic stem cells, giving new hope to finding treatments for afflictions like Parkinson’s disease and diabetes (James Thompson, VMD, PhD, 1998).
+Isolation and culturing of the first human embryonic stem cells, giving new hope to finding treatments for afflictions like Parkinson’s disease and diabetes (James Thompson, VMD, PhD)